rackerlabs/support-how-to/content/rackspace-email/cloud-office-migrations-faq.md

 #### Is the migration manual or is it automated?

 We use a combination of automated tools and experienced Rackers to perform the migration.
 At each step of the migration, we stay in close contact with your team to help you get a successful outcome.
+See [Email migration services](/how-to/email-migration-services) for a list of migration options.

 #### What server information do you need for the migration?